siobyrne/young-dressage-horse-program-analysis/README.md

 #### Young Horse Division Competitors International Team Horses
 As one aim of these championships is to help identify horses that may be potential international team horses, I wanted to see how many horses from this time period (*n*=555) went on to represent the USA (or any other country) on a team in a major championship.
 I defined this as being named a member of a Pan American Games, World Equestrian Games, or Olympic Games team.

 Four horses from this time period, 0.9% (5/555) of the sample, went on to make international teams (Table 1).
-These horses were Grandioso (Pan American Games, for the United States), Lucky Strike (named to Pan American Games team for the United States, but did not compete due to injury during transport), Selten HW (Olympic Games, for Denmark), Sancette (Olympics and World Equestrian Games, for Australia) and Sanceo (Pan American and Olympic Games, for the United States).
+These horses were Grandioso (Pan American Games, for the United States), Lucky Strike (named to Pan American Games team for the United States, but did not compete due to injury during transport), Selten HW (Olympic Games, for Denmark), Sancette (Olympic Games and World Equestrian Games, for Australia) and Sanceo (Pan American Games and Olympic Games, for the United States).

 ***Table 1***
 *Former Young Horse Championship Competitors Selected For an International Team*